-- Lab rotations allow students to learn a variety of techniques and approaches to studying the nervous system while exploring their interests before coming to a dissertation laboratory.
+- Lab rotations that allow students to learn a variety of techniques and approaches to studying the nervous system while exploring their interests before committing to a dissertation laboratory.

 - Undergraduate teaching opportunities that help students to become effective teachers and communicators of neuroscience.
 Students choose at least two undergraduate assignments, and they give class presentations in their advanced course work.